Efrat Arbel, KC

 About

 Prior to joining the Allard School of Law, Dr. Arbel completed her masters studies and doctoral degree at Harvard Law School, where she was Canada Research Fellow with the Weatherhead Centre for International Affairs and a researcher with the Harvard Immigration and Refugee Law Clinic.
-She then held a postdoctoral appointment at the University of British Columbia, with visiting appointments at the Oxford Center for Criminology and the European University Institute.

-Dr. Arbel has served as an expert witness in Canadian judicial proceedings and prepared independent research reports for government agencies.
+Dr. Arbel’s research has helped shape law and policy in Canada, and has introduced creative tools to advance legal education and public engagement.
+She has served as an expert witness in Canadian judicial proceedings and prepared independent research reports for government agencies.
 She has also engaged in consultations with, among others, the Canada Border Services Agency (CBSA), Canadian Immigration and Refugee Board (IRB), and United States Immigration and Customs Enforcement (ICE).
-Dr. Arbel has appeared before committees of the House of Commons and the Senate.
-She undertakes pro bono litigation within her field of research, most recently appearing before the Supreme Court of Canada as intervener co-counsel in Canadian Council for Refugees v Canada.
-Dr. Arbel serves as an advisor to the Multi-Agency Partnership BC Immigration Holding Center Support Program and conducts training for the Immigration and Refugee Board’s Gender Taskforce.
+She has appeared before committees of the Canadian House of Commons and Senate.
+Dr. Arbel undertakes pro bono litigation within her field of research, and appeared before the Supreme Court of Canada as intervener co-counsel in Canadian Council for Refugees v Canada.
+She previously served as an advisor to the BC Immigration Holding Center Support Program, and on the Executive Committee of UBC’s Centre for Migration Studies.
+She conducts training for the Immigration and Refugee Board of Canada, and is a member of the International Editorial Board of Oxford University’s Border Criminologies.

 Disciplines